-Note: Definitions for vulnerability, probability, and magnitude classifications provided in Section 3.1.1
+Note: Definitions for vulnerability, probability, and magnitude classifications provided in Section 3.1.1.
+Negligible extent indicates magnitude too low to be measured using empirical scales.
+SSC = Shrink-Swell Cycle

 The map on the following page of the relationship of FEMA defined floodplains to facilities in Zavalla and surrounding areas.